-Paul is the Director of the M.Ed. in Educational Studies.
-He also coordinates the I/S Biology teachable in the B.Ed. program and the core course in Indigenous Education and Environmental and Sustainability Education.
+Until December 2018 Paul is Acting Chair of the Biology Department.
+In the School of Education and Professional Learning he coordinates the I/S Biology teachable in the B.Ed. program and the core course in Indigenous Education and Environmental and Sustainability Education.
 In the classroom he encourages collaborative learning, student-student discourse and a holistic approach to learning that breaks down traditional academic barriers.
 He believes that science should create a sense of awe in students and that a broadly constructivist approach is often an effective way to achieve this.
 Paul is passionate about the need to tread more lightly on this planet, convince as many people as possible that we are living beyond our means, and respect our fellow inhabitants.
 He believes that by changing our behaviour we can create a future that is more hopeful.
 He also values the power of rational, scientific understanding of our universe.

 Paul Elliott has been a professor in the School of Education and Professional Learning at Trent University, Peterborough, Ontario since 2007.

 For his first degree he studied Environmental Biology at the University College of Swansea (now Swansea University) in south Wales, UK.
 He was awarded a University of Wales post-graduate studentship that enabled him to conduct research on beetle ecology, for which he received a Ph.D.